ben-aaron188/textwash/README.md

     $ conda activate textwash
     $ pip install -r requirements.txt

-Additionally, you need to download the trained model files from [here](https://drive.google.com/file/d/1DR5SfB-xvVxXl5m4nGnSz4kri1mDOuUa/view?usp=sharing).
+Additionally, you need to download the trained model file from [here](https://drive.google.com/file/d/1DR5SfB-xvVxXl5m4nGnSz4kri1mDOuUa/view?usp=sharing).
 Once you have downloaded the `model.pth`, move it into the `data` directory.

 ## Using Textwash